KypAnastasy/Wes_Tumor_Only_Pipeline/README.md

 It also includes the Consequence Annotation (CSQ), which provides information on the gene symbol, mutation type, and the functional effect (e.g., missense, frameshift).

 The output displays these details in a readable format.

+Step 25: Determine Patient Sex

+>echo "Determining patient sex:"
+>y_reads=$(samtools idxstats /home/ser/1/SRR13018652.recal.bam | awk '$1 == "chrY" {print $3}')
+>echo "Y chromosome reads: $y_reads"

+>if [ "$y_reads" -gt 1000 ]; then
+    >echo "PATIENT SEX: MALE"
+    >sex="MALE"
+>else
+    >echo "PATIENT SEX: FEMALE"
+    >sex="FEMALE"
+>fi

+Explanation:

+This step determines the biological sex of the patient based on the presence of Y chromosome reads in the BAM file:

+samtools idxstats provides statistics about the reference chromosomes in the BAM file.

+The script checks the number of reads aligned to the Y chromosome (chrY):

+If the number of Y chromosome reads is greater than 1000, the patient is classified as male.

+Otherwise, the patient is classified as female.

+The determined sex (MALE or FEMALE) is stored in the sex variable.